Finding a job is never easy, but for some people, the older they get the harder it becomes.

-When we covered this topic back in 2012, the unemployment rate for older workers was close to 6 percent, 1.9 million workers 55 and older were unemployed, and the duration of unemployment was 56 weeks, more than a year.
+While these numbers may not look all that encouraging, relatively speaking, they are.
+When we covered this topic five years ago, the unemployment rate for older workers was close to 6 percent, 1.9 million workers 55 and older were unemployed, and the duration of unemployment was 56 weeks; more than a year.

 Of course, this positive trend does little to help someone like David, so here’s some advice that might.